-- Chapter 6 for writing and building C and asynchronous clients - Chapter 7 for writing Automation clients - Chapter 8 for writing Java clients - 5.
-On a Windows client execution system, set up the management environment for the client interface (see Chapter 9).
+- Chapter 6 for writing and building C and asynchronous clients

+- Chapter 7 for writing Automation clients

+- Chapter 8 for writing Java clients

+- Chapter 9 for setting up applications

+- 5. On a Windows client execution system, set up the management environment for the client interface (see Chapter 10).